AaPaul/dstl_unet-master_copy/README.md

+In the process of learning semantic segmentation, I learned about satellite image segmentation.
+The original resource comes from it(https://github.com/rogerxujiang/dstl_unet), and if there is infringement, I will delete it immediately.
+Thank you for your sharing

 (Check out my Medium post (https://goo.gl/Ussdr1) for more details of this project.)

 # A U-net based on Tensorflow for objection detection (or segmentation) of satellite images